rasa/si_installer/README.md

 # si_installer

-SysInternals™ is a trademark of Mark Russinovich and Bryce Cogswell (http://sysinternals.com)
+SysInternalsâ„¢ is a trademark of Mark Russinovich and Bryce Cogswell (http://sysinternals.com)

-si_installer lets you download and install most of the freeware applications available at http://sysinternals.com.
+si_installer downloads and installs the freeware applications available at http://sysinternals.com.

 si_installer looks in the directory where si_installer.exe is for